2021

 Рroject Objectives

-Stimulate the cultural and social dynamics of urban public spaces while engaging city residents into an exploration of Russian history and culture
+Stimulation of the cultural and social dynamics of urban public spaces while engaging city residents in an exploration of Russian history and culture

-Support and encourage the development of Russia’s regional art scene
+Support and encouragement for the development of Russia’s regional art scene

 Support for young art

-Decentralise and activate the cultural map of various city areas while putting more iconic attractions on the map
+Decentralisation and activation of the cultural map of diverse areas while adding new and iconic urban attractions

 Objects